Bassist Paz Lenchantin leaves Pixies as band announce replacement

 “I had to sneak out to see it and miss the first day of school,” she said of a huge 1989 stadium gig in LA.
 “My parents had no idea I was there.
 I listened to a lot of Cure and Pixies back then.
 I just loved it all.”

-She took over from Kim Deal after the former bassist left in 2013.
+She took over from Kim Deal’s replacement Kim Shattuck after the former bassist left in 2013.

 Pixies announced back in June last year that 2024 would see them celebrate their ‘Bossanova’ (1990) and ‘Trompe Le Monde’ (1991) albums on a European tour.